Vermeer and the Art of the Renaissance Perpective - Part 1. (UPDATED)

 Moreover, rectangular panels on the edge of the picture plane too suggest the picture's golden ratios proportions.
 One orthogonal leading along the panel's side points to the intersection of the golden ratio circle and the base line; the other points to the corner of the base square.
 To emphasize the geometric importance of the base square, van Bassen puts the first columns on its edges.

-Notice also, the upper ledge above the nave arcs corresponds to the √φ proportion.
+Note also that the distance of the upper ledge above the nave arcs to the horizon corresponds to the ratio √2 to 1

 Diamonds are forever